What is Project Risk?

 5) Strategic Risk

 Strategic risks arise when a project no longer aligns with organizational objectives, market needs, or long-term value.
 Changes in leadership, corporate strategy, or competitor innovations may render the project irrelevant or less valuable.
+This Project Risk leads to wasted resources and a shift in priorities between projects.

-Example: A company develops a new product, but a competitor launches a superior version before them, shifting market demand.
+Example: A company develops a new product, but a competitor launches a superior version before them, shifting market demand

 6) Performance Risk

 Performance risk arises when the final product or service fails to meet functional, technical, or quality expectations.
 It may be caused by inadequate planning, poor testing, lack of expertise, or subpar materials.
 This risk can damage client trust or lead to rework.
+This type of Project Risk results in delays, rework, and reduced customer satisfaction.

 Example: A construction project uses cheaper materials to save costs but fails safety inspections, requiring costly repairs.